 As part of their 45th anniversary celebrations.
 The team behind the Mr Men and Little Miss characters have teamed up with Upfest.
 Europe’s largest live street and urban art festival.
 To introduce the latest member of the family ‘Mr Graff’.

 Designed by Bristol graffiti artist CHEO.
 The blue character can be spotted armed with a spray can and donning a baseball cap as he paints the city.
 Cheo’s signature ‘Bee’ sits with Mr Graff, keeping an eye on proceedings.

 At the event, the character will be sprayed alongside other Mr. Men and Little Miss characters to create a giant mural during the three days of the festival from 23rd to 25th July 2016.
 A limited edition print of Mr Graff will also be available as a reward on the Upfest crowd funding campaign which has until 17 May 2016 to reach it’s goal of £15,000 to fund the festival.

-The campaign is the second time in its eight year history that crowdfunding has been used to fund the festival which helps the team to pay for the infrastructure needed in order to manage the 30,000 expected visitors.
-It also means that the artists, all of whom support themselves with flights and accommodation might be able to be provided with more materials to paint with.
+The campaign is the second time in its eight year history that crowdfunding has been used to fund the festival.
+It helps the team to pay for the infrastructure needed in order to manage the 30,000 expected visitors.
+It also means that the artists might be able to be provided with more than just materials to paint with.

-The Upfest festival is the largest live painting event in Europe and takes place in Bristol from 23-25 july 2016, more information can be found on the festival’s website www.upfest.co.uk.
+The Upfest festival is the largest live painting event in Europe.
+It takes place in Bristol from 23-25 July 2016, more information can be found on the festival’s website www.upfest.co.uk.
 To donate to the campaign or to grab an exclusive Mr Graff print visit www.fundsurfer.com/upfest.